Ferada/cl-inotify/README.md

 Uses CFFI, binary-types (from [my Github][1] or see [CLiki][2]) and trivial-utf-8.
-Doesn't require iolib, because I don't need most of the functionality, although it might gain us some implementation independence (patches which can be conditionally compiled are most welcome; in any case patches are welcome).
+Doesn't require iolib, because I don't need most of the functionality, although it might add some implementation independence (patches which can be conditionally compiled are most welcome; in any case patches are always welcome).
 The tests require fiveam.

-A similar package is at [stassats Github][3].
+Similar packages are [inotify][3] and [cl-fsnotify][4].

 This document helps only with the aspects of this binding, so reading the man-page and other information on the inotify-facility may be